AlonePredator/AlarmClock/README.md

 - Shows current time
 - Provide options with the help of dropdown to set alarms
-- Shows notification when alarm is set or deleted -Ability to restore saved alarms even after reopening the browser -Works seamlessly on both mobile and desktop devices
+- Shows notification when alarm is set or deleted
+- Ability to restore saved alarms even after reopening the browser
+- Works seamlessly on both mobile and desktop devices

 ## Getting Started